-Effective Date of Credit: Effective for purchases made on July 1, 2006 through June 30, 2007 and on or after January 1, 2008 and before January 1, 2017 Description: Taxpayers may claim a tax credit for bioheat used for space heating or hot water production for residential purposes within the state.
+Effective Date of Credit: Effective for purchases made on July 1, 2006 through June 30, 2007 and on or after January 1, 2008 and before January 1, 2020 Description: Taxpayers may claim a tax credit for bioheat used for space heating or hot water production for residential purposes within the state.
 The credit equals 1 cent per percent of biodiesel per gallon of bioheat purchased by the taxpayer and is capped at 20 cents per gallon.
-Biodiesel is defined as fuel comprised exclusively of mono-alkyl esters of long chain fatty acids derived from vegetable oils or animal fats, designated B100, which meets the specifications of American Society of Testing and Materials designated D6751.
+Biodiesel is defined as fuel comprised exclusively of mono-alkyl esters of long chain fatty acids derived from vegetable oils or animal fats, designated B100. which meets the specifications of American Society of Testing and Materials designated D6751.
 In addition, bioheat means a fuel comprised of biodiesel blended with conventional home heating oil, which meets the specifications of the American Society of Testing and Materials designation D396 or D975.
+Beginning in 2017, the minimum biodiesel fuel threshold for bioheat is increased to at least six percent biodiesel per gallon of bioheat.
+Any bioheat purchased on or after January 1, 2017, that is graded below B6, will no longer qualify for the credit.

-PIT Estimates: 2013: \$1.9 million - 2016: \$2.0 million CFT Estimates: 2012: \$0.3 million - 2016: Minimal Data Sources: PIT Population File, CFT Study File
+PIT Estimates: 2014: \$2.9 million - 2017: \$4.0 million CFT Estimates: 2013: \$1.0 million - 2017: Minimal Data Sources: PIT Population File, CFT Study File